 Applying for a connection

-Connecting is suitable for a wide range of gas customers, including the largest consumers such as distribution networks, power stations, and large industrial enterprises.
+Connecting to the National Transmission System (NTS) is suitable for a wide range of gas customers, including the largest consumers such as distribution networks, power stations, and large industrial enterprises.
 We will also connect newer forms of indigenous gas such as biomethane producers, small gas generators, shale and compressed natural gas users; we will open applications for this from late 2018.
 We offer three types of connection: entry, exit, and storage.
 All new connections follow the Application to Offer (A2O) process.